There are three ways to travel direct from Bangkok to Vientiane in Laos:

 - The bus arrives at the Khua Din Bus Station in Vientiane

-Option 2: Travel by Plane to Vientiane
+Option 2: Travel by Plane from Bangkok to Vientiane

 Air travel is the quickest way to travel between Bangkok and Vientiane, but also the most expensive.
 For the cheapest flights from Bangkok to Vientiane travel with AirAsia from Don Mueang Airport.
 AirAsia is South East Asia’s largest low cost carrier.
 The more expensive flights depart from Suvarnabhumi Airport, which is Bangkok’s main international airport.
 Flying will appeal to people on short trips to South East Asia.
 More adventurous travellers, with more time to spare, may prefer to travel the overland route and take in the scenery along the way at ground level.
 There is an undeniable charm to ‘slow travel’ which you never experience if you only ever fly.

 Flight Times from Bangkok to Vientiane

 |Bangkok - Vientiane ฿ 2,754–7,283 1h 10m – 1h 15m|

 |Don Mueang Airport - Vientiane ฿ 2,175 1h 10m – 1h 15m|

 Option 3: Joint Train and Bus ticket from Bangkok to Vientiane